 Careers areas include conservation biology, environmental consultancy and conservation education.
 You may find work in a non-governmental organisation (NGO), charity, zoo, private company, a government body or in a related field such as ecotourism.
 You’re also in the perfect position to continue your academic career and move up to our Animal and Environmental Sciences PhD.

 Your work will be assessed in a range of ways to reflect the scope and aims of our course.
-These include assignments, field-work, case studies, group work and presentations.
+These include written assignments such as scientific reports and essays, field-work, case studies, group work and presentations.

 Whichever course you pick, you’ll gain the theory and practical skills needed to progress with confidence.
 Join us and you could find yourself learning in the very latest laboratories or on field trips or work placements with well-known and respected companies.
 You may even have the opportunity to study abroad.

 Everything we do in the faculty has a singular purpose: to provide a world-class environment to create, share and advance knowledge in science, technology and engineering fields.
 This is key to all of our futures.